team-assignments/team-assignments.github.io/docs/index.md

 ## Summary

-Team Assignments provides a visual representation of assignments that need to be completed by a group and allows members to claim them.
-Ideally, we implement a tracker/leaderboard allowing users to see who contributes the most.
-Not only does this allow the team leader to manage the busy itinerary, but provides incentive for members to be as productive as possible.
+Team assignments provides a convenient tracking system for tasks that need to be completed within a group.
+Team leaders are able to assign tasks to group members and approve task completion reports.

+Once a user has created a group they are the owner of that group and are then able to invite others to join that group.
+The group owner can then create tasks within that group and assign those tasks to group members.
+Group members have the ability to report tasks they have been assigned as completed.
+All completed reports will then be available for review by group owners.

 ## Intended Users
-> Managers of teams responsible for completing several tasks each day.
+ Managers of teams responsible for completing several tasks each day.
 >> As a project manager who is managing multiple employees in multiple groups, I want to use the Team Assignments App so that I can ensure all our daily tasks are complete every day.

-> Single parents who want to remove the headache in balancing chores between their children.
+ Single parents who want to remove the headache in balancing chores between their children.
 >> As a single parent who isn't always home to enforce chores, I want to use the Team Assignments Apps leaderboard so that I can ensure my kids are equally sharing the work amongst one another.

 ## Client Component